havron/web/content/environs/environs.md

 ---

 <!-- ## local attractions and environs. -->
-A curated list of places that I like and recommend in New York, presented in no particular order (**WIP**).
+Some of the places that I like and recommend in New York, presented in no particular order (**WIP**).

 ## browse